Making your own flour can appear daunting, but the process is actually rather straightforward.

 White Rice Flour

 White rice flour is smoother in texture and has a blander flavor than its brown cousin.
-It will not add any flavor to your recipes.
+However, it will not add any flavor to your recipes.

 White rice will also be much cheaper than brown rice and easier to find.
-White rice tends to have a longer shelf life, making it a great choice for those on a budget.
+In addition, white rice tends to have a longer shelf life, making it a great choice for those on a budget.

 Because it has less fat content, white flour will be drier.
-It’s not the best flour to use in recipes with low amounts of liquid, like cookies and muffins.
+Therefore, it’s not the best flour to use in recipes with low amounts of liquid, like cookies and muffins.

 Sweet Rice Flour or Glutinous Rice Flour